CiscoDevNet/appd-machine-agent-installation/README.md

 ![List of Machine Agents](images/appd-machine-agents.png)

-Click the check box next to any of the servers and then click `View Details` to see that the data reported by the Machine Agent to the AppDynamics Controller.
+Click any of the check box available just before the `OS` column; then click `View Details` to see that the data reported by the Machine Agent to the AppDynamics Controller.

 You can see the data that is reported by the Machine Agent on `apache-webserver-1`.